stevensio123/XGBoost_model_GoogleAdvanced/README.md

 ## XGBoost model building lab

 In this lab from the Google Advanced Data Analytics course, I will construct my own XGBoost classification model.
-I will be presented with a business scenario and a dataset to use as I build on the skills and techniques I learned in the Decision Tree and Random Forest lessons.
-I will practice training, tuning, and evaluation an XGBoost model and compare its performance to previous models' to decide which model is best.
+This activity is a continuation of the airlines project in which I built decision tree and random forest models.
+Using the same data, but this time I will train, tune, and evaluate an XGBoost model.
+I will then compare the performance of all three models and decide which model is best.
+Finally, the feature importances of my model will identify the features that most contribute to customer satisfaction.

 ## Data Dictionary